agfianf/agfianf.github.io/docs/blog/posts/devops-learning/012-project-dashboard-monitoring.md

 ---

-# Task 12: Monitoring Server Memory Usage with Prometheus Node Exporter
+# Task 12: Hands-On Monitoring & Alerting with Node Exporter, Prometheus, and Grafana Dashboards

 In this guide, we’ll explore how to monitor cpu and memory usage on a server using Node Exporter as exposer, prometheus as collector, and Grafana as visualizer/Dashboard.
 At the end, we will create an alert based on usage.